Dihedral monodromy of cone spherical metrics: From differentials to spherical metrics with dihedral monodromy

 A specific property of hemispherical surfaces is that the latitude of every singularity is either $0$ or $\frac{\pi}{2}$.

 Hemispherical surfaces are really simple to describe.
 They are completely characterized by the lengths of the boundary segments and the combinatorics of the gluing pattern.
 The equatorial net of a hemispherical surface is the union of the boundaries of every cylinder.
-We show in Subsection~\ref{sec:loxodromic} that any spherical surface with dihedral monodromy can be deformed to a hemispherical surface.
+We show in Proposition~\ref{prop:isomonodromy} that any spherical surface with dihedral monodromy can be deformed to a hemispherical surface.

 \begin{ex} The most basic hemispherical surface is obtained from a hemispherical sector of angle $\alpha$.
 We divide the boundary into two geodesic segments of length $\frac{\alpha}{2}$ and glue them on each other.
-We obtain a spherical surface with two conical singularities of angle $\pi$ and one singularity of angle $\alpha$. \end{ex}
+We obtain a spherical surface with two conical singularities of angle $\pi$ on the equator and one singularity of angle $\alpha$ at the pole. \end{ex}